AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 ### Unpinning a foodplace: `unpin`

+Changed your mind on a pinned foodplace, or gotten sick of it after trying it one time too many?<br>
-Lets you unpin an existing pinned foodplace in Bitebuddy!
+You can also unpin an existing pinned foodplace in Bitebuddy!

 Format: `unpin INDEX`